Athlete mid toes-to-bar movement on a steel pull-up rig in a CrossFit box with motion blur and dramatic backlighting

 Yes, for movements like sit-ups, V-ups, and twists where progressive overload drives growth.
 Bodyweight gymnastic moves like T2B and hollow holds progress through harder positions and longer holds rather than added load.

-The bottom line: a strong CrossFit ab workout uses high-skill gymnastic moves, brutal short AMRAPs, and consistent frequency.
-Combine these WODs with smart eating and you’ll build a midline that handles every lift and shows up on camera.
+The bottom line: a strong CrossFit ab workout uses high-skill gymnastic moves, brutal short AMRAPs, and consistent frequency — with a warm-up that respects the demands.
+Combine these WODs with smart eating and you’ll build a midline that handles every lift.
 For the strength side, our calisthenics back workout rounds out the upper-body chain that supports every gymnastic movement above.